LincRead/impactjspixi/README.md

 - Use ig.Image as normally, but add it to stage by writing: ig.game.stage.addChild( your_image )

 Features:
-- Background-map.js utilizes SpriteBatch for speed.
+- Background-map.js utilizes SpriteBatch for performance.
-- Use of PIXI's ImageLoader in image.js that works with ImpactJS Loader.
+- Usage of PIXI's ImageLoader in image.js that works with ImpactJS Loader.
-- Fallback to ImpactJS's rendering method when using Weltmeister.
+- Fallback to ImpactJS's Canvas rendering method while using Weltmeister.